 Music Blocks currently relies entirely on grants and charitable donations to fund its programs.
 100% of the funds goes to operations and administrative costs.
 (No portion goes to third party fundraisers.)
 The funds are used to purchase the fully weighted, full size (88 key) electronic keyboards, stands, benches, headphones (for students who are ready to practice on their own), keyboard storage covers and cabinets, lesson materials and teacher compensation as well as administrative costs, including insurance, facilities rental fees (currently waived by District 220 at Sunny Hill as long as students pay $0 for their lessons) and annual filing fees.

-Currently Music Blocks provides one volunteer piano teacher and one compensated piano teacher/ administrator.
+Currently Music Blocks provides one volunteer piano teacher and three compensated part time piano teachers and one part time administrator.
 With the expansion of the program, Music Blocks would like to hire additional qualified and experienced piano teachers at a competitive rate to ensure a quality and successful program.
-In addition, Music Blocks intends to bring in volunteers (possibly adults and/or high school students who are looking to earn volunteer service hours for National Honor Society and College applications).
+In addition, Music Blocks is exploring the possibility of bringing in volunteers (possibly adults and/or high school students who are looking to earn volunteer service hours for National Honor Society and College applications).
 These volunteers would be assisting qualified teachers by supervising student practice sessions, assisting in the set up/take down of keyboards (which can be quite heavy and difficult to move) and other related activities.